 The College will work with individuals to make appropriate accommodations to the best extent possible.
 Students requiring special accommodation should contact Julia Gold (email@example.com) and employees should contact Sherrill Brown (firstname.lastname@example.org).

-Service in the beginning of the fall 2020 semester should be managed remotely, if possible.
+Service in the beginning of the spring 2020 semester should be managed remotely, if possible.
 Off-campus service opportunities will require approval and a signed agreement by the service site.
 In all cases, Siena community members must abide by all virus-related College policies such as social distancing and face coverings.
 Priority will be given for service experiences that are required for academic programs and/or demonstrate significant experiential opportunities.

-Will there be internships this semester?
+Will there be internships?

 Internships may be performed in person with permission and agreement by host sites and students regarding precautions and risk.